kumar-dhanagopal/cloud-foundation-fabric/terraform-tutorial.md

 # Deploy a Terraform configuration

-This tutorial walks you through the steps to deploy the Terraform example configurations for Google Cloud available in the GitHub repository, [Terraform Examples and Modules for Google Cloud repository](https://github.com/terraform-google-modules/cloud-foundation-fabric).
-These examples are provided and maintained by Google.
+This tutorial walks you through the steps to deploy the Terraform example configurations available in the GitHub repository [Terraform Examples and Modules for Google Cloud](https://github.com/terraform-google-modules/cloud-foundation-fabric).
+Google provides and maintains the code in this repository.

 ## Let's get started!